Choosing Covariate Balancing Methods for Causal Inference: Practical Insights from a Simulation Study: Statistical setting

 where $F_{n,1}$ (resp. $F_n$) denotes the empirical CDF of the treated group (resp. general population); $F_{n,0,w}$ (resp. $F_{n,1,w}$) represents the weighted empirical CDF of the control group (resp. treated group); and $\mathcal{E}$ is the empirical energy distance on weighted CDF.\\

-The third term in the minimization problem for the ATE (\ref{EB_equation}) is a technique proposed by the authors to enhance the performance of their method by further reducing the heterogeneity of the weighted groups.
-Weights obtained through this balancing method are then normalized within each group to satisfy $\sum_i T_i W_i = \sum_i (1-T_i)W_i = 1$.\\ The authors recommend bootstrapping to estimate the confidence intervals.
+The third term in the minimization problem for the ATE (\autoref{EB_equation}) is a trick proposed by the authors to enhance the performance of their method by further reducing the heterogeneity of the weighted groups at the price of slightly increasing the distance between each group and the target population.
+Weights obtained through this balancing method are then group-normalized to satisfy $\sum_i A_i W_i = \sum_i (1-A_i)W_i = 1$.\\ The authors recommend bootstrapping to estimate the confidence intervals.